U.S. dominates second-quarter global M&A as mega deals roll on

 This quarter’s volume would have been significantly lower were it not for U.S. mega deals, given that total deal count globally fell to its lowest quarterly level since the 2008 financial crisis, Refinitiv data showed.

-Among the top deals this quarter were the $121 billion agreed merger of United Technologies Corp’s airspace division with U.S. contractor Raytheon Co (RTN.N), U.S. drugmaker AbbVie Inc’s (ABBV.N) $63 billion agreement to acquire peer Allergan Plc (AGN.N), and Occidental Petroleum Corp’s (OXY.N) $38 billion deal to buy Anadarko Petroleum Corp (APC.N).
+Among the top deals this quarter were the $121 billion agreed merger of United Technologies Corp’s airspace division with U.S. contractor Raytheon Co, U.S. drugmaker AbbVie Inc’s $63 billion agreement to acquire peer Allergan Plc, and Occidental Petroleum Corp’s $38 billion deal to buy Anadarko Petroleum Corp.

 U.S. M&A totaled $466 billion in the second quarter, down just 3% from a year ago.
 Dealmaking in Europe, however, plunged 54% to $152 billion, while Asia M&A dived 49% to $132 billion.

-Some attempts at big European mergers, such as a tie-up of auto makers Fiat Chrysler Automobiles BV (FCHA.MI) and Renault SA (RENA.PA), as well as of Deutsche Bank AG (DBKGn.DE) and Commerzbank AG (CBKG.DE), failed amid political resistance and concerns over regulatory scrutiny.
+Some attempts at big European mergers, such as a tie-up of auto makers Fiat Chrysler Automobiles BV and Renault SA, as well as of Deutsche Bank AG and Commerzbank AG, failed amid political resistance and concerns over regulatory scrutiny.

 “Every quarter that goes by without progress in combining European companies and helping them adjust to technological and geopolitical disruption means there will be pent-up supply and demand for deals down the line to achieve that adjustment,” said Perella Weinberg Partners LP founding partner Paulo Pereira.